 Fetal alcohol syndrome is one of a spectrum of disorders under the umbrella term of fetal alcohol spectrum disorder (FASD).
 There is a total of five disorders that comprise fetal alcohol spectrum disorders.
 They are fetal alcohol syndrome (FAS), partial fetal alcohol syndrome (pFAS), alcohol-related neurodevelopmental disorder (ARND), a neurobehavioral disorder associated with prenatal alcohol exposure (ND-PAE), and alcohol-related birth defects (ARBD).
 All of these fetal alcohol spectrum disorders are used to classify the wide-ranging physical and neurological effects that prenatal alcohol exposure can inflict on a fetus.

-Prenatal alcohol exposure is the leading cause of preventable birth defects.
-Because the presentation of fetal alcohol spectrum disorders can vary so widely and because of recent changes to the diagnostic criteria that define these conditions, the exact prevalence is difficult to determine.
+Prenatal alcohol exposure is the leading cause of preventable congenital disabilities.
+Because the presentation of fetal alcohol spectrum disorders can vary so widely, and because of recent changes to the diagnostic criteria that define these conditions, the exact prevalence is difficult to determine.
 Across the United States, in the 1980s and 1990s, fetal alcohol syndrome was estimated to occur in the range of 0.5 to 2 cases per 1000 live births.
 However, it is widely accepted that these studies underreported the problem as the other conditions that comprise fetal alcohol spectrum disorders were not defined at the time and thus not recognized.
-Using the more recent definitions of fetal alcohol spectrum disorders that take into account the wide-range of effects that prenatal alcohol exposure can elicit, recent studies in the United States have shown that currently, fetal alcohol syndrome ranges from six to nine cases per 1000, and fetal alcohol spectrum disorders range from 24 to 48 cases per 1000.
+Using the more recent definitions of fetal alcohol spectrum disorders that take into account the wide range of effects that prenatal alcohol exposure can elicit, recent studies in the United States have shown that currently, fetal alcohol syndrome ranges from six to nine cases per 1000.
+Fetal alcohol spectrum disorders range from 24 to 48 cases per 1000.
 The higher ends of these ranges are seen in high-risk populations such as those with low socioeconomic status and those of racial and ethnic minority populations.
 American Indians have some of the highest rates overall.
-Prevalence of fetal alcohol syndrome has been reported to be as high as 1.5% among children in the foster care system.
+The prevalence of fetal alcohol syndrome has been reported to be as high as 1.5% among children in the foster care system.

 In many cases, prenatal alcohol exposure is unintentional because women continue their normal drinking patterns before they know they are pregnant.
 Most women stop drinking alcohol once made aware of their pregnancy.
 Despite this fact, 7.6% of women report continued drinking during pregnancy.